ErickWesonga/alx-system_engineering-devops/0x02-shell_redirections/README.md

- displaying first 10 words of a file
+displaying 3rd line of a file in the working directory